DISTRHO/DISTRHO-Ports/README.md

 Linux: (development versions of these)

+- ALSA
 - freetype2
 - OpenGL/Mesa
-- X11 core and extensions (Xinerama, XShm, XRender and XCursor)
+- X11 core and extensions (XShm, XRender and XCursor)

 -----------------------------------------------------------------------------------------